-The HTC initiative began in fall 2013 with a series of conversations between St. John’s Medical Center (SJMC) and Teton County Public Health (TCPH).
+The HTC initiative began in fall 2013 with a series of conversations between St. John’s Medical Center (SJMC) and Teton County Health Department (TCHD).
 Federal Affordable Care Act legislation mandated that all hospitals wishing to maintain 501(c)(3) status participate in a community health needs assessment and create an implementation plan based upon the results; SJMC fell subject to these requirements.
 At the same time, TCPH was mobilizing to collect data and update their biennial health assessment of the county’s population.

 The MAPP Framework

 SJMC and TCPH decided to combine their efforts into a large comprehensive assessment utilizing the Mobilizing for Action through Planning and Partnerships (MAPP) framework as depicted below.
 The MAPP framework was developed by the National Association of County and City Health Officials in the late 1990s as a response to the Institute of Medicine calling for more active community involvement in public health performance monitoring.
 Since that time, MAPP’s ensuing iterations have been used by communities nationwide as an evidence-based model for assessing population health status and developing community health improvement plans.

 MAPP allowed HTC to address the social determinants of health while also evaluating vital statistics, demographics, health behaviors, disease morbidity, and disease mortality.
 The six phases of MAPP are: